Infrastructure-AsCode/azure-private-links-labs/docs/labs/lab-01/index.md

 ![import-vpn-config](../../assets/images/lab-01/import-vpn-config-1.png)

-You will now see new VPN connection profile in Azure VPN client and you can now connect to it.
+You will now see new VPN connection profile in Azure VPN client and you can connect to it.

 ![connect](../../assets/images/lab-01/vpn-connect.png)